The human ear works in a highly complex way. Various mechanisms go on inside our ears, enabling us to hear different types of sounds.

 What is conductive hearing loss?

 Conductive hearing loss, or CHL, happens when sounds fail to reach your inner ear.
 This makes it difficult for you to hear any sound around you.
 When this happens, something in the middle of the outer ear is blocking sounds from reaching the inner ear.
-If you experience conductive hearing loss, you may find hearing soft sounds and even noisy conversations complex.
+If you experience conductive hearing loss, you may find type of hearing aids soft sounds and even noisy conversations complex.

 What are the symptoms of conductive hearing loss?